neyer/respect/README.md

 The total Order 2 Implied respect, then, is:

-       (P + N) + (P * P) +  (P * N) =
+       (P + N) + (P x P) +  (P x N) =

         0.0 0.3 0.0     0.06 0.0  0.06      0.0  0.0  0.0     0.06 0.3 0.06
         0.2 0.0 0.2  +  0.0  0.1  0.0   +  -0.06 0.0  0.0 =   0.14 0.1 0.2
        -0.3 0.2 0.0     0.04 0.0  0.04      0.0  0.0  0.0    -0.26 0.2 0.04

-Order 3 implied respect would consist of the above, plus P * P * P and P * P * N - that is, all length three paths that are strictly postive, and all length three paths that have two positive edges followed by a negative one.
+Order 3 implied respect would consist of the above, plus P x P x P and P x P x N - that is, all length three paths that are strictly postive, and all length three paths that have two positive edges followed by a negative one.

-Order 4 respect would consist of Order 3 implied respect, plus P * P * P * P and P * P * P * N - all length four paths that are either strictly positive, or have exactly one negative edge at the end.
+Order 4 respect would consist of Order 3 implied respect, plus P x P x P x P and P x P x P x N - all length four paths that are either strictly positive, or have exactly one negative edge at the end.
 Because the respect values are less than one, the higher order implied respect matrices gradually contribute less and less to the total.
 This makes sense, because a recomendation from a fiend carries far more weight than a recommendation from a friend of a friend of a friend.

 ## Soundness

   One way to look at  row _i_  of a respect matrix is to see it as a vector, in people space, pointing in the direction of the people that person _i_ says they respect.
-We can interpret row _i_ of the implied respect matrix in the same way - only person i doesn't have direct control over this row; it is a function of _i_'s statements about who _i_ respects, as well as  the statemetns of the people _i_ respects, and the people they respect, and so on.
-By only adding negative edges at the end of paths, we prevent anyone person _i_ redirespects from having direct influence over the direction of person _i_'s implied respect vector.
+We can interpret row _i_ of the implied respect matrix in the same way - only person _i_ doesn't have direct control over this row; it is a function of _i_'s statements about who _i_ respects, as well as  the statemetns of the people _i_ respects, and the people they respect, and so on.
+By only adding negative edges at the end of paths, we prevent anyone person _i_ disrespects from having direct influence over the direction of person _i_'s implied respect vector.

 We can use the dot product to compare a person's explicit respect vector to their implied respect vector.
 Let's do that in our example.
 Here are the explicit and the Order 2 implied respect matricies.
-We'll normalize this dot product by the magnitude of i's explicit respect vector, to get a measure of how much the implied matrix reflects i's
+We'll normalize this dot product by the magnitude of i's explicit respect vector, to get a measure of how much the implied matrix reflects each person's stated respect:

      M =                     I =
        0.0 0.3 0.0             0.06 0.3 0.06